|Nutritional Guidelines (per serving)|

-This Polish sweet-and-sour braised red cabbage side dish, known as czerwona kapusta zasmażana (cherr-VOH-nah kah-POOSS-tah zahs-mah-ZAH-nah), comes together in a snap, especially if you use a food processor to shred the cabbage and onion.
+Polish sweet-and-sour braised red cabbage, known as czerwona kapusta zasmażana (cherr-VOH-nah kah-POOSS-tah zahs-mah-ZHAH-nah), is a side dish that comes together in a snap, especially if you use a food processor to shred the cabbage and onion.

 Red cabbage is sweeter than green or white cabbage and retains its brilliant color even after it's cooked.
 It's available year-round and usually is an inexpensive buy.
 It goes great with just about any dish but is a favorite with ham, pork, and sausage.